tsbohc/.garden/readme.md

 - log pretty things w/ exit statuses and partial live command output

 # lantern
-is an app launcher/file browser, that indexes ~/ and strives to provide the most relevant suggestions by tracking frequency of use. when adding new entries, lantern assigns tags by guessing the best way to act on a file: cd into folders, launch executables, call $EDITOR on text files, open links in a web browser etc. any entry can be "tabbed" on to show a list of actions
+is an app launcher/file browser, that indexes ~/ and strives to provide relevant suggestions by tracking frequency of use. when adding new entries, lantern assigns tags by guessing the best way to act on a file. any entry can be "tabbed" on to show a list of actions. lantern can be launched in an existing terminal or spawn itself in a new window.

 powered by fzf, inspired by quicksilver